Brandy Norwood: 2015–2020: Broadway and B7

 Norwood's seventh studio album B7, her first album in eight years, was released in July 2020.
 Her first project as an independent artist, it was released through her own label Brand Nu Inc., with distribution handled by eOne Music.
 A departure from her previous work, Norwood co-wrote and co-produced the majority of the album, which was chiefly produced by Darhyl Camper.
 The release was preceded by lead single "Baby Mama" featuring Chance the Rapper.
 B7 debuted at number 12 on the Billboard 200, also reaching number 2 on UK R&B Albums.
 The album received generally positive reviews from critics, with numerous publications including it on their lists of the best albums of 2020, and earned a nomination in the Album of the Year category at the 2020 Soul Train Awards.

 In August 2020, Norwood and Monica battled in the webcast series Verzuz.
 Filmed at Tyler Perry Studios in Atlanta, Georgia, it was watched by a record-breaking 1.2 million viewers on the Instagram live stream alone.
-BET listed the moment as number one on its "The 20 Most OMG Viral Moments of 2020" list.
+BET listed the moment as number 1 on its list of "The 20 Most OMG Viral Moments of 2020".
 Two months later, Norwood performed a medley at the Billboard Music Awards, which were held at the Dolby Theatre in Los Angeles, California.

-2021–present: Queens, Netflix and eighth studio album
+2021–2024: Queens and Christmas with Brandy

 In March 2021, Norwood was chosen by John Legend as a mentor on the twentieth season of the singing competition series The Voice.
-Also that month, Norwood collaborated with Disney on the single "Starting Now", which was critically praised.
-The track was expected to be featured in Disney Princess Remixed — An Ultimate Princess Celebration, a music special that will also feature other princesses, premiering August 2021 on the Disney Channel and Disney+.
-Also that month, Norwood, alongside Naturi Naughton, Eve and Nadine Velazquez, joined the cast of American Broadcasting Company's music drama series Queens.
-The series debuted to reviews largely positive reviews; with Variety praising the quartet's musical offering, calling their raps “sharp and distinct […] making clear their talent as both individuals and a swaggering collective,” but was not renewed the following year.
+Also that month, Norwood collaborated with Disney on the single "Starting Now", the theme song for the music special Disney Princess Remixed — An Ultimate Princess Celebration, released in August 2021.
+Also that month, Norwood, alongside Naturi Naughton, Eve and Nadine Velazquez, joined the cast of ABC's music drama series Queens in which she played one-fourth of a veteran hip-hop group.
+Norwood recorded several new songs for the series which debuted to reviews largely positive reviews in October 2021; with Variety praising the quartet's musical offering, calling their raps “sharp and distinct […] making clear their talent as both individuals and a swaggering collective,” but was not renewed the following year.